-When we are tempted, we must speak up like Jesus or David, 'To the end that my glory may sing praise to You and not be silent.
+So when you're tempted, ask God's help and speak His mighty Words like Jesus or David, 'To the end that my glory may sing praise to You and not be silent.
 O Lord my God, I will give thanks to You forever' (Psalm 30:12).

 Apart from God, fame becomes distorted.

-Apart from God, glory is an illusion; it is a bubble that waits to be popped.
+Apart from God, glory isn't glory; it's a soap bubble waiting to be popped.

 P.S.
-To read the other devotions in this series, please see the Temptation series.
+To read the other devotions in this series, please see the Three Common Temptations series.